PepPower™ Peptide Synthesis Technology

 GenScript is your reliable partner in peptide-based research, providing you with customized peptide synthesis in a timely fashion.
 Our extraordinary performance is based on our proprietary PepPower™ technology which allows us to flexibly choose LPPS or SPPS, depending on the method that best suits your project.
 With PepPower™, GenScript maintains one of the highest peptide synthesis success rates in the industry, over 95%.
 Our success is demonstrated by the repeated delivery of both simple peptide sequences, as well as complex sequences containing, multiple disulfide bridges, hydrophobic residues, and complex modifications.

 See our Combined Platforms in action.
-View Case Study I: Multi-cystine peptides
+View Case Study I: Multi-phosphorylated peptides

 Microwave technology: Efficient, high-yield peptide synthesis